ReactiveX/rxjs/docs_app/content/6-to-7-change-summary.md

 ### animationFrames

 - A new method for creating a stream of animation frames.
-Each event will carry with it a high-resolution timestamp, and an ellapsed time since observation was started.
+Each event will carry with it a high-resolution timestamp, and an elapsed time since observation was started.

 ### config